Essential Guide to Understanding Your Credit Score

 Refinance and Consolidate Debt

 High-interest loans can trap borrowers with costly monthly payments.
-Not only can they keep borrowers from getting out of debt, but can they can also get in the way of saving up or investing for the future.
+Not only can they keep borrowers from getting out of debt, but they can also get in the way of saving up or investing for the future.
 Luckily, you may have options.

 If you have high-interest credit cards, for example, you may be able to use a personal loan to consolidate your debts into a single monthly payment that doesn’t cut quite as deeply into your budget.
 This is a great way to start digging out of a financial hole because it enables borrowers to pay less toward interest each month.